-This recipe for Feel Better Chicken Soup with lemon and ginger is healing and soothing and will warm you to your bones!
+With over 100 5-star reviews, this Chicken Soup recipe with lemon and ginger is one of the most popular soups on the blog!
 Brothy and flavorful, it is the perfect base for noodles, rice, beans or grains, or keep it keto and low-carb!

 Feel Better Chicken Soup with Lemon and Ginger will warm you to your bones!
 Brothy and flavorful, this highly-adaptable recipe is the perfect base for your own creations- use whatever grain or starch you prefer- noodles, rice quinoa, beans- or keep it keto and low-carb!
 Can also be made in an Instant Pot or Slow cooker! #chickensoup #ketosoup #broth